What is a Profit Model?

 1. Production and operating component

-The operating component comprises both the personnel and production equipment.
+The operating component comprises both personnel and production equipment.
 The personnel operating the production equipment must be efficient in their work, with little to no idle time.
-The personnel should be well-trained to handle production machinery, and they should receive frequent training to enhance their skills.
+The personnel should be well-trained to handle production machinery and they should receive frequent training to enhance their skills.

-When hiring new employees, the company should go for employees who are well-skilled and experienced rather than novice employees who may take a long time to learn the required skills.
+When hiring new employees, the company should look for employees who are well-skilled and experienced, rather than novice employees who may take a long time to learn the required skills.
 For the operating equipment, the management should ensure that they are operating at optimal levels and working properly.
 They should be serviced periodically and upgraded whenever newer models are available in the market.

 2. Sales and marketing component

 The sales and marketing component involves getting the word out about the company’s products, with the goal of creating interest among consumers.
-The personnel in charge of sales and marketing achieves its objective using word of mouth, billboards, television and radio ads, internet ads campaign, etc.
+The personnel in charge of sales and marketing achieves objectives using word of mouth, billboards, television and radio ads, internet ads campaign, etc.

 3. Delivery of goods and services